praetoriandigital/cub-docs/api/webhooks.md

 that was updated to the endpoint that you provided us (and implemented on your side).
 But using only webhooks is not reliable.
 They should be used together with the API, because:
-* there can be a race condition between webhooks when a webhook may contain outdated data(for example, on retries after failed requests);
+* there can be a race condition between the most recent webhooks and a webhook with outdated data(for example, on retries after failed requests);
 * webhooks can get lost, and even the most reliable systems can fail;
 * webhooks can be sent unintentionally from stage environments (because